-The Case of Susan Randall
+The Murder of Susan Randall (New Hampshire)

 DNA evidence is one of the most critical developments in the history of criminal investigations.
 Cold cases from the pre-DNA era are reviewed with new technology, new testing, new analysis in the hopes that newly developed science will bring new information to light in a long-unsolved murder.